anonfaded/FadCam/README.md

 - [ ] Google Drive Auto-Upload: Seamlessly upload recorded videos to Google Drive for easy access and sharing.

 ## Join Community
+Join our [Discord server](https://discord.gg/kvAZvdkuuN) to share ideas, seek help, or connect with other users.
+Your feedback and contributions are welcome!

 [![Discord](https://img.shields.io/discord/1263384048194027520?label=Join%20Us%20on%20Discord&logo=discord)](https://discord.gg/kvAZvdkuuN )